📋 Quick Summary

 Code Explanation: Movement Functions

-forward() runs all four motors in the FORWARD direction, so the car drives straight ahead. backward() runs all four motors in BACKWARD. turnLeft() runs the left motors (M1, M2) backward and the right motors (M3, M4) forward, creating a tank-style left turn. turnRight() does the opposite: left motors forward, right motors backward. stop() calls RELEASE on all motors, which cuts power and lets the car coast to a halt.
+When called, forward() runs all four motors in the FORWARD direction, so the car drives straight ahead.
+Similarly, backward() runs all four motors in BACKWARD. turnLeft() runs the left motors (M1, M2) backward and the right motors (M3, M4) forward, creating a tank-style left turn. turnRight() does the opposite: left motors forward, right motors backward. stop() calls RELEASE on all motors, which cuts power and lets the car coast to a halt.

 How to Change Speed